 Parboil the rice the normal way, boil about 7 cups of water in a pot, add the four cups of rice and allow to cook for 10 minutes.
 Then pour out and wash thoroughly with clean water then set aside in a bowl or plastic sieve as you will see in my jollof rice videos below.

 How to Make Nigerian jollof Rice.

-Pick out the parboiled tasty chicken and deep fry, this wouldn’t take more than 10 minutes.
+Pick out the parboiled tasty beef and deep fry, this wouldn’t take more than 10 minutes.

-Or grill your chicken (as in my case).
-The recipe for grilling chicken is on page 18 of the Ultimate Nigerian Cookbook.
+Or grill your beef.
+The recipe for grilling is on page 18 of the Ultimate Nigerian Cookbook.

-Once you are done with frying the chicken, just add the remaining one cup of sliced onions, stir for 1-2 minutes and add the ground tomatoes.
-I like to commence cooking jollof rice with the same oil I used in frying the chicken, Using a fresh oil is just the same as cooking without the chicken stock (meat water) which actually hold over 70 percent of the ingredient that is used in making most Nigerian foods, the end result is a tasteless meal.
+Once you are done with frying the beef, reduce the oil to 250ml (1 cup) just add the remaining one cup of sliced onions, stir for 1-2 minutes and add the ground tomatoes.
+I like to commence cooking jollof rice with the same oil I used in frying the beef, Using a fresh oil is just the same as cooking without the beef stock (meat water) which actually hold over 70 percent of the ingredient that is used in making most Nigerian foods, the end result is a tasteless meal.

 Frying the tomatoes would take about 30 minutes.
 Fry until when you lift a portion with your frying spoon you will notice the oil continues to boil in the spoon.
 You also notice the tomatoes turning dark.

-Once the tomato is well fried, add the meat water, the ground ginger/garlic, a teaspoon each of curry and thyme, two teaspoons of salt then about 1 or 2 cups of water, (you can add a little more water later), add a cube of maggi or knorr.
+Once the tomato is well fried, remove half and set aside. add the meat water to the remaining fried tomato in the pot, the ground ginger/garlic, a teaspoon each of curry and thyme, two teaspoons of salt then add 3 cups of water, 750ml (Please use the recommended cups), add another seasoning cube.
 Stir and taste, it should taste overly spiced.
 Don’t worry, once the rice is added the taste would balance.